 During the year ended August 31, 2022, the Foundation applied for and recorded an Employee Retention Credit (ERC) of \$183,384, part of federal COVID-19 relief for employers, on eligible employee wages for calendar year 2021.
 This credit is included in Public Support Grants as a government grant, which is recognized when all conditions of such grants are fulfilled or there is reasonable assurance they will be fulfilled.
-This grant is receivable as of August 31, 2023 and 2022, included in Other Assets.
+Grant receivables were recorded in Other Assets as of August 31, 2024 and 2023 in the amount of \$-0- and \$183,384, respectively.

-Eligibility and conditions for the ERC program may be audited by the IRS.
+Eligibility and conditions for the ERC program may be audited by the Internal Revenue Service.
 The amount of liability, if any, from potential noncompliance cannot be determined with certainty; management is of the opinion that any audit will not have a material adverse impact on the Foundation's financial position.